c4ldas/c4ldas-seapi/README.md

 <h2>Getting Started</h2>

 <p>This project aims to have an easy way to share and install Streamelements overlays in your Twitch channel using a simple code.
-Also, here I am going to share somw widgets that I created so the community can use it on their stream.</p>
+Also, here I am going to share some widgets that I created so the community can use it on their channels.</p>

 <p>Most of the overlays are written for Twitch, but nothing is stopping you from using them on other platforms (unless they are specifically designed for it).</p>